EMPAT94/empat94.github.io/gs/v1/intro.md

 "To get a - " (Betty)

 "Wait, hold on.
 What the hell is this?
 Just how are we here?
 Am I dreaming or something?
 Why can't you send us back home?
 You basically kidnapped us and are now forcing us to do whatever.
-Well, I don't care.
-I wanna go home" (Me, slightly losing it)
+I want to go home!"
+(Me, slightly losing it)

 "This is the Tutorial Dungeon.
 You are not dreaming.
-You can leave the Simulation by deleting yourself."
-(Betty)
+You can leave the Simulation by deleting yourself" (Betty)

 "OK, so how did you bring us here?
-I don't remember being nabbed or anything."
-(Me)
+I don't remember being nabbed or anything" (Me)

 "I did not bring you here, I am here just to answer your questions" (Betty)

 "So... *How* exactly did we end up here?"
-(Arya, out of nowhere)
+(Arya, out of nowhere backing me up)

 "I'm afraid I cannot answer that question" (Betty)